 Sunday brought the midwives back over to sew me up while Sophia got adjusted to help with the latching issues.
 I really can’t sing enough praises of chiropractic care, especially when it comes to a breastfeeding relationship.
 Also, on that day, I got my placenta pills from the midwife assistant.
 I know it seems crazy, but I have recovered way better than I did with Emma…and I’ve had several people tell me so.
 Who knows if it’s a placebo effect or a combination of things working together, either way, I feel great!

 Overall, it was quite an experience and if you’d ask me right after if I’d do it again, I’d say heck no!
-But after having some time to reflect, it was an amazing experience and I couldn’t thank my midwives, husband, and mom enough for believing in me and supporting my dream of having a VBAC!
+But after having some time to reflect, it was an amazing experience and I couldn’t thank my wonderful midwives, husband and mom enough for believing in me and supporting my dream of having a VBAC/HBAC!

 Emma was overjoyed when she met Sophia for the first time!